masudncse/flutter-components-example/README.md

-# myflutterapp
+# Flutter Components Example

-A new Flutter project.
+I have tried to use all flutter components in one screen for make practicing.

 ## Getting Started